Austria: Middle Ages

-After the fall of the Roman Empire, the area was invaded by Bavarians, Slavs and Avars.
-Charlemagne, King of the Franks, conquered the area in AD 788, encouraged colonisation, and introduced Christianity.
+After the fall of the Roman Empire, the area was first invaded by the Germanic Rugii which made this region part of their "Rugiland".
+In 487, most of modern Austria was conquered by Odoacer, a barbarian soldier and statesman from the Middle Danube, which incorporated most of today's Austria in his Kingdom of Italy.
+By 493, it was conquered by the Germanic Ostrogoths which created their own kingdom, the Ostrogothic Kingdom.
+Following the Kingdom's fall the area was invaded by the Alemanni, Baiuvarii, Slavs, and Avars.

+Charlemagne, King of the Franks, conquered the area in 788, encouraged colonisation, and introduced Christianity.
 As part of Eastern Francia, the core areas that now encompass Austria were bequeathed to the house of Babenberg.
 The area was known as the marchia Orientalis and was given to Leopold of Babenberg in 976.

 The first record showing the name Austria is from 996, where it is written as Ostarrîchi, referring to the territory of the Babenberg March.
 In 1156, the Privilegium Minus elevated Austria to the status of a duchy.
 In 1192, the Babenbergs also acquired the Duchy of Styria.
 With the death of Frederick II in 1246, the line of the Babenbergs was extinguished.

 As a result, Ottokar II of Bohemia effectively assumed control of the duchies of Austria, Styria, and Carinthia.
 His reign came to an end with his defeat at Dürnkrut at the hands of Rudolph I of Germany in 1278.
 Thereafter, until World War I, Austria's history was largely that of its ruling dynasty, the Habsburgs.

 In the 14th and 15th centuries, the Habsburgs began to accumulate other provinces in the vicinity of the Duchy of Austria.
 In 1438, Duke Albert V of Austria was chosen as the successor to his father-in-law, Emperor Sigismund.
 Although Albert himself only reigned for a year, henceforth every emperor of the Holy Roman Empire was a Habsburg, with only one exception.

 The Habsburgs began also to accumulate territory far from the hereditary lands.
 In 1477, Archduke Maximilian, only son of Emperor Frederick III, married the heiress Maria of Burgundy, thus acquiring most of the Netherlands for the family.
-In 1496, his son Philip the Fair married Joanna the Mad, the heiress of Castile and Aragon, thus acquiring Spain and its Italian, African, Asian and New World appendages for the Habsburgs.
+In 1496, his son Philip the Fair married Joanna the Mad, the heiress of Castile and Aragon, thus acquiring Spain and its Italian, African, Asian, and New World appendages for the Habsburgs.

 In 1526, following the Battle of Mohács, Bohemia and the part of Hungary not occupied by the Ottomans came under Austrian rule.
 Ottoman expansion into Hungary led to frequent conflicts between the two empires, particularly evident in the Long War of 1593 to 1606.
 The Turks made incursions into Styria nearly 20 times, of which some are cited as "burning, pillaging, and taking thousands of slaves".
 In late September 1529, Suleiman the Magnificent launched the first siege of Vienna, which unsuccessfully ended, according to Ottoman historians, with the snowfalls of an early beginning winter.